Stay of Execution

 EDs to work over the East Lancs!

-are there plenty of stunning lineside shots (with unbelievable amounts
+the East Lancs Railway.
+Not only are there plenty of stunning lineside

-of thrash!) hut also three mini "Wired for Sound" cab-ride
+shots but also three mini ‘Wired for Sound’ cab-ride sequences

-shots at Immingham and Old Oak Common depots to see how the locos were
+footage from Immingham and Old Oak Common depots showing how the locos

-resurrected and prepared for their moments of glory.
+were resurrected from the scrapline and prepared for their moment of

 "An extraordinary record of a unique